-VyprVPN is also very secure and easy to use across all operating systems and devices.
-Besides industry-standard security features like 256-bit AES encryption, secure protocols, and a kill switch, VyprVPN also offers:
+VyprVPN is also very secure and works in restrictive countries like China and Iran.
+Besides industry-standard security features like 256-bit AES encryption, a no-logs policy, secure protocols, and a kill switch, VyprVPN also offers:

 - And more…

-I like a lot of things about VyprVPN, but it lacks some of the security features I want to see in a high-quality VPN.
-For example, VyprVPN doesn’t have IPv6 and WebRTC leak protection, split-tunneling is only available on macOS and Android, and there’s no ad blocker.
+I like a lot of things about VyprVPN, but there is some room for improvement.
+For example, split-tunneling is only available on macOS and Android, and there’s no ad blocker.
 Also, VyprVPN blocks malicious sites, but the feature only works on macOS and Android (7.0 or lower).
 And some of VyprVPN’s 24/7 live chat support reps failed to answer my questions and weren’t responsive enough.

-VyprVPN has a 2-month, 18-month, and 36-month payment plan.
+VyprVPN has a 1-month and 1-year payment plan, and it allows 10 simultaneous connections.
 All subscriptions are covered by a 30-day money-back guarantee.